mikejohnson51/HydroData/README.md

 Much like state,county, and clip_unit are used to construct AOI defintions all HydroData functions share other commom parameters:

- - basemap:  When TRUE adds a basemap to a returned list
+ - basemap:  When TRUE a basemap is added to the returned list
- - boundary: When TRUE adds a the spatial object defining the AOI to a returned list
+ - boundary: When TRUE adds a the spatial object defining the AOI to the returned list
- - save: When TRUE write the called data to a users disk in their working dircory in a HydroData folder
+ - save: When TRUE all data is written to a users disk in a HydroData folder created in the users workign dirctory
+ - ids: When TRUE a vector of station/feature IDs is added to a returned list

 Other functions might have unique parameters such as year or resolution which will be covered in the examples however with these parameters the basics of all functions are known: